Ruben2163/groqchat/README.md

 # groqchat

-A terminal chatbot, powered by Groq Cloud API (Windows / macOS / Linux / Android / iOS)
+A terminal chatbot, powered by Groq Cloud API (Windows / MacOS / Linux)

-Modified groq chatbot developed in https://github.com/eliranwong/freegenius

-A simple chatbot that runs fast on mobile phones as well as pc.
+A simple chatbot that runs fast on Mac Linux and Windows.

 # Groq API Key

-Get a Groq API key first.
-Read https://github.com/eliranwong/freegenius/wiki/Set-up-a-Groq-Cloud-API-Key
+## Get a Groq API key first:

-# Android / iOS / iPhone / iPad Users

-iOS/iPad/iPhone: Use [iSH](https://ish.app/) on iOS/iPad/iPhone.

-Android: Use [Termux](https://termux.dev/en/) on Android.
+from www.groq.com

 # Installation